HomeProBadgeHomeProBadge

 AI-powered.
 County-specific.
 Delivered in minutes.
 100% confidential.

-A permit violation notice means the county has identified work on your property that was done without the required building permits.
-In Gilliam County, all structural, electrical, plumbing, and HVAC work requires a permit issued by the City of Boardman Building Codes Division (administers building program for Gilliam County).
+When Gilliam County issues a violation notice, it means building department staff or a code inspector has documented work on your property that lacks the required permits.
+Under Florida law, all major structural, electrical, plumbing, and HVAC improvements require a permit from the City of Boardman Building Codes Division (administers building program for Gilliam County).

 Common Violations in Gilliam County